ARTICLE I. NAME OF ORGANIZATION

 Section 1.

 There shall, at any given time, be no more than seven (7) Board members and no fewer than five (5).
-The initial Board are the founding members of The Collective and shall occupy the following positions (*for duties see Article VI: Officers):
+The initial Board are the founding members of The Collectif and shall occupy the following positions (*for duties see Article VI: Officers):

 - President